jesuisse/godot-radial-menu-control/README.md

 	center_angle : float

 Sets the angle where the center of the radial arc is located.
 Values are in radians.
 The default is -PI/2, e.g. the arc is centered at 12 o'Clock.

+	gap_size

+Sets the size of the gaps between the individual ring/arc segments.

 	selector_position